Mid-urethral Sling (MUS) Procedures for Stress Incontinence

 - Bleeding.
 Bleeding sufficient to require a blood transfusion is very rare.
 Sometime bleeding can happen where the tape from a retropubic operation passes behind the pelvic bones.
 This is normally self-limiting and only very rarely needs an operation to fix.

 - Urgency and urge incontinence.
 Women who have bad stress incontinence often experience urgency and urge incontinence (leakage of urine associated with the sensation of urgency).
-About 50% of women notice an improvement in urgency symptoms, but for about 5% the symptoms may worsen following a mid-urethral sling procedure.
+About 50% of women notice an improvement in urgency symptoms, but for about 5% the symptoms may develop or worsen following a mid-urethral sling procedure.

-It is difficult to predict what will happen to your bladder in the future.
-Doing regular pelvic floor exercises improves stress incontinence in up to 75% of women and may mean surgery is never required.
 You should have the operation only if you feel the stress incontinence is affecting the quality of your life now, not to prevent it from deteriorating in the future.

 Many surgeons would want to avoid surgery until a woman’s family is complete because future pregnancy may compromise the results of the initial surgery.

 You are advised to wait for 4 weeks after the operation before having sexual intercourse.
-In the long term there is no evidence that the operation will impact your sex life.
+In the long term there is no evidence that the operation will adversely impact your sex life.

 - Pelvic floor exercises (PFE).
 Pelvic floor exercises can be a very effective way of improving symptoms of stress urinary incontinence.
 Up to 75% of women show an improvement in leakage reduction after PFE training.
 The benefits of pelvic floor exercises are maximized if practice is carried out regularly.
 Maximum benefit usually occurs after 3 to 6 months of regular exercising.
 You may be referred to a physical therapist (physiotherapist) to supervise this.
 If you also have a problem with urge urinary incontinence your doctor may also advise bladder retraining exercises.